Drag to Select

 Using a Vector

-From a cursory look, our example seems to be working, but it only works in one direction.
+From a cursory look, our demo seems to be working, but there is an edge case.

-The root issue is width and height are expressions of magnitude not direction.
-We need a datatype that expresses both the magnitude and direction of the users action.
+The root issue is height and width are expressions of magnitude without direction.
+We need a datatype that expresses both the magnitude and direction of the user's action.

 This concept of magnitude + direction is called a vector [1].
 A vector quantity is one that can't be expressed as a single number.
 Instead it is comprised of direction and magnitude.
-DOMRects are so close to being vector quantities but the names height and width limit your thinking to one quadrant.
+DOMRects are so close to being vector quantities but the names width and height limit your thinking to one quadrant.

 The DOMRect constructor doesn't throw when you pass negative width and height values, but names are important.
-Having more descriptive names will help us make reasoning about this interaction easy.
+Having better names will make reasoning about this interaction easier.

-1. To start let's create our own DOMVector class with x, y, magnitudeX, magnitudeY
+1. Let's create our own DOMVector class with x, y, magnitudeX, and magnitudeY.

 class DOMVector {